 1. Barclaycard Arrival® Plus World Elite Mastercard®

 The Barclaycard Arrival® Plus World Elite Mastercard® is an essential card for any traveler.
-Cardholders can earn 60,000 miles after spending $5,000 in the first 90 days and pay the annual fee.
+Cardholders can earn 60,000 miles after spending $5,000 in the first 90 days.
 They earn two miles per dollar on every purchase.
 Since these miles are worth one cent each toward travel statement credits, this bonus alone is worth $600.
-Learn more about the Arrival Plus terms and conditions.
+See Rates & Fees here for more information on the Arrival Plus.

 This card also gives back 5% of miles earned for travel redemption, which equates to a total rate return of 2.1%.
 Miles are worth one cent each as statement credits towards travel purchases, and cardholders must redeem a minimum of 10,000 miles at once.
 Furthermore, this card has an EMV smart chip that is PIN-enabled, which allows for compatibility with unattended credit card terminals overseas, such as those at train stations and toll booths.
-There’s an $89 annual fee, and no foreign transaction fees.
+There’s an $89 annual fee that is waived the first year and no foreign transaction fees.

 2. Citi ThankYou® Premier Card